-Technical - Integrated Design

-Good integrated design requires a 'design co-author' mindset in all participant designers.
+Category Technical - Integrated Design IDS-01 #1 Good integrated design requires a 'design co-author' mindset in all participant designers.
 Current design paradigms often place engineering as following architecture in the design process.
 This encourages a consulting type approach to the engineering where engineers are asked to comment on preformed ideas.
 Design integration can occur in this model however to a reduced potential with the initial ideation missing ideas founded in engineering aspects of the project.
 The studios found this consulting model to be difficult to break free from.
 Attention needs to be paid to create a mindset of 'design co-authorship' in all participants (engineers and architects alike).
-The reasons for this are not immediately clear however we believe may be related to:

-- Potential deficiencies in creative thinking education in degree content. - Established practices in industry (i.e. accepted established role as consultants). - Early career stage (more experienced engineers were found to be better at ideation that younger engineers). - Disparity in time available to be dedicated to studio ideation.

-- Emphasise the concept of co-authorship in ideation more heavily. - Aim for a better balance in numbers between architects and engineers. - Aim for a better balance of seniority between architects and engineers (to encourage approachability and reduce fear of failure in putting ideas forward). - Introduce common tasks at a detailed analysis level as well as the high aspirations level to encourage interaction between architects and engineers with common goals.
-This is anticipated to foster more detailed generation of ideas between the two disciplines.

-Integrated design ideation happens in a limited time window after designers reach a level of base understanding of the disciplines to be integrated.
+The reasons for this are not immediately clear however we believe may be related to: Potential deficiencies in creative thinking education in degree content.
+Established practices in industry (i.e. accepted established role as consultants).
+Early career stage (more experienced engineers were found to be better at ideation that younger engineers).
+Bisparity in time available to be dedicated to studio ideation.
+Lessons to be incorporated into future studios: Emphasise the concept of co-authorship in ideation more heavily.
+Aim for a better balance of seniority between architects and engineers.
+Aim for a better balance of seniority between architects and engineers (to encourage approachability and reduce fear of failure in putting ideas forward).
+Introduce common tasks at a detailed analysis level as well as the high aspirations level to encourage interaction between architects and engineers.
+IDS-01 #2 Integrated design ideation happens in a limited time window after designers reach a level of base understanding of the disciplines to be integrated.